 Energy storage is the rising star of renewable energy.
 And with this popularity comes an increasingly common question: should I install a battery with my solar panel system now?
 Or, should I wait and add one later on?
 In this article, we’ll dive into some of the most important factors to consider when making that decision.

-But before all that: why do you want a battery in the first place?
+Why do you want a solar battery in the first place?

 Before deciding whether you want to install a battery now or in the future, ask yourself: why do I want a battery?
 Do I need one?

 A battery is a big purchase – one that typically adds more than $10,000 onto your overall cost to go solar.
 And in some areas of the country, you may not see a financial return on that upfront investment.

 A solar battery can help you save money if your utility has demand charges, time-of-use rates, or doesn’t offer net metering – by storing solar electricity on-site in a battery, you can avoid pulling expensive electricity from the grid when your solar panel system isn’t generating enough power to meet your needs (like at night).